glimpse-editor/glimpse-editor.github.io/content/about.md

 "Beta test" and "Stable" release versions always end in an even number.
 Odd numbered versions are "Unstable" builds created from our development branch.

 Glimpse Image Editor 1.0.0 is currently reserved for "Glimpse Redux".
-We view that as a backup plan in case the GNU Image Manipulation Program 3.0.x (with its totally different technology stack) are released before Glimpse NX is ready.
+We view that as a backup plan in case the GNU Image Manipulation Program 3.0.x (with its totally different technology stack) is released before Glimpse NX is ready.

 Glimpse NX (the interface rewrite) will have its own version scheme.